-Benzodiazepines (pronounced ben-zoh-die-AZ-a-peens) are depressant drugs.
-This means that they slow down the activity of the central nervous system and the messages travelling between the brain and the body.
-They do not necessarily make a person feel depressed.
+Benzodiazepines (pronounced 'ben-zoh-die-AZ-a-peens') are drugs which slows down messages travelling between the brain and body.
 Other depressants include alcohol, cannabis and heroin.

-Benzodiazepines, also known as minor tranquilizers, are most commonly prescribed by doctors to relieve stress and anxiety and to help people sleep.
-However, there is increasing concern among medical professionals about the risks of using these drugs, particularly when they are used for a long time.
+Benzodiazepines are also minor tranquillisers, usually prescribed by doctors to relieve stress and anxiety and to help people sleep.
+They can also be used to treat alcohol withdrawal and epilepsy.
+However, medical professionals have become concerned about their risks, particularly when they are used for a long time.

-Some people use benzodiazepines illegally to get high or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.
+Some people misuse benzodiazepines to get high or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.

-There are three types of benzodiazepines: long, intermediate and short acting.
-Short-acting benzodiazepines have stronger withdrawal or ‘come down’ effects and can be more addictive than long-acting ones.1
+There are three types of benzodiazepines: long, intermediate and short-acting.
+Short-acting benzodiazepines have stronger withdrawal or ‘come down’ effects and can be more addictive than long-acting ones.2

 |Generic name||Brand name||Type|

 Adapted from: Brands B, Sproule B & Marshman J. (eds) (1998) Drugs & Drug Abuse (3rd ed.)
 Ontario: Addiction Research Foundation.